CLAIRE-Labo/python-ml-research-template/template/README.md

-(e.g. not having nested mounts in a Docker container) and providing a great user experience on all platforms (e.g. we could have used environment variables to specify the paths, but we find them not as convenient to use, particularly on the native Apple Silicon option, where cannot set them automatically for you, which means you have to remember to set them every time.
+(e.g. not having nested mounts in a Docker container) and providing a great user experience on all platforms (e.g. we could have used environment variables to specify the paths, but we find them not as convenient to use, particularly on the native Apple Silicon option, where you cannot set them automatically for you, which means you have to remember to set them every time.
 Furthermore, we want to keep the template as contained as possible, which means not altering the user's global environment.)

-This may add dome configuration steps at the beginning, that may differ on the platform and add some boilerplate code, but then we have a seamless experience.
+This may add dome configuration steps at the beginning, which may differ on the platform, and add some boilerplate code, but then we have a seamless experience.

 ## Template FAQ